marcoparello/CTF-Writeups/BCACTF-5/webex/Tic-Tac-Toe.md

 ![](../images/tic-tac-toe-part-11.png)

-Here is the full interaction:
+This was the full interaction:

 ![](../images/tic-tac-toe-part-12.png)